 Community and Charity

-Raise and donate money for our chosen national charity partners
+Raise and donate money for our chosen national charity partner

 Provide time and skills pro-bono via our national charity partners

-Build a partnership with our “People’s” charity, as chosen by our staff
+Develop our partnership with our People’s charity, as chosen by our staff

 UN SDG 3: Good health and well-being